 Timeline for graduation

 PhD Candidacy forms should be filed after the dissertation proposal is accepted.
-Divisional policy states that all students are to be admitted to candidacy by the end of their ninth quarter (end of Autumn Quarter, third year).
+Divisional policy states that all students are to be admitted to candidacy by the end of their ninth quarter (end of Autumn Quarter, year 3).

 Alumni – Stay in touch